-Risk assessments should be an ongoing process so an organization can regularly review its track record to track access to ePHI, identify the likelihood of a threat, periodically review how effective its security measures have been, and regularly reevaluates potential risks to ePHI.
+Risk assessments should be an ongoing process so an organization can regularly track access to ePHI and identify security breaches, periodically review how effective its security measures have been, and regularly reevaluate potential risks to ePHI.

-HHS recognized that security is a moving target, so the rule doesn’t recommend nor define specific technologies or methods to safeguard ePHI.
+HHS recognizes that security is a moving target, so the rule doesn’t recommend nor define specific technologies or methods to safeguard ePHI.
 The rule also allows for the different resources available to different organizations.
-For example, a small rural clinic is not expected to take the same precautions as a large hospital system in a major city.
+For example, a small rural clinic is not expected to have the same security precautions as a large hospital system in a major city.

 Required standards are considered essential.
 Either you implement these required standards, or you’re violating the HIPAA Security Rule.